 Work for a university or business maintaining its onsite greenhouse.
 You’ll nurture and grow the plants and crops.
 Manage the irrigation and climate controls, and collect and compile data for your employer.
-Greenhouse techs earn an average of $36K per year.

 - Degree: Get an associate degree in horticulture, plant science, or another related field.

 - Experience: Gain experience while you’re still in school through an internship or job at a local nursery.

 - Certification: Some states require greenhouse techs to be certified if they are using pesticides.